 It’s important to remember that bridging loans do have much higher interest rates when compared to traditional mortgages.
 If a bridging loan is advertised at 1.5%, it would equate to a mighty 18% APR.
 Rates are usually based on a monthly basis, as the type of finance is short-term.

-Monthly interest is often referred to as ‘rolled up’ interest.
+The monthly interest is often referred to as ‘rolled up’ interest.
 Rolled up interest isn’t repaid on a monthly basis and is paid when the term ends.
 If you wish to pay interest on a monthly basis, some lenders can facilitate this.

 If interest is cleared earlier than anticipated, there’s usually no redemption charges.
 That said, most bridging lenders have 1-month minimum terms.
 If the loan was repaid within 10 days for example, you’d probably still be charged for the entire month.
 If the term was for 12 months, but you paid the loan back after 3 months, then you should only be charged 3 months interest.
 Bridging finance can be offered on either fixed or variable rates.